2i2c-org/2i2c-org.github.io/content/blog/2024/value-proposition/index.md

 To begin, we've interwoven some ideas from this value proposition into 2i2c.org, and the way that we describe our service.
 We'd love feedback from anyone who has an idea, a critique, or "yes, and" to share.
-You can also find [a version of the value proposition in google slides](https://docs.google.com/presentation/d/1C-TNSI2h0181y6-z5tL9AWSRsWp9IfZqCDtcIZEs1MM/edit?usp=sharing) made for a recent talk with the [Incentivizing Collaborative and Open Research](https://incentivizingopen.org/) community.
+You can also find [a version of our value proposition in google slides](https://docs.google.com/presentation/d/1C-TNSI2h0181y6-z5tL9AWSRsWp9IfZqCDtcIZEs1MM/edit?usp=sharing) made for a recent talk with the [Incentivizing Collaborative and Open Research](https://incentivizingopen.org/) community.